 You will have to create an account to sign up, which might be a negative for some folks, but it allows you to keep all your flashcards backed up and synced.
 But once you’ve created an account, it’s the easiest app to use and so intuitive.
 Plus, it’s free and ad-free.

 AnkiDroid is probably the most customizable of the apps on this list.
 There are settings for the font size and color, background color, screen rotation, full screen mode, whether or not to show scrollbars, how often to repeat certain cards, and more — pretty much any of the options you could ever possibly need.
 There are even fancy graphs that show you stats about your studying.

 The downside of all this customizability, however, is a not-so-simple user interface.
 I think it would take a lot of getting used to to get the full benefit of this app.
 As a part of its SRS functions, AnkiDroid delays cards you get easily while having you repeat more frequently the cards that you struggle with.
 There are all kinds of settings for how exactly it does that, leaving the user the flexibility to adjust it to their needs.
 For late-night cramming before that test, though, you need to create a “custom study session” to study everything, even the easy cards, cluttering up the app further and only complicating what should be a simple process.

 So while customizability and aesthetics rank high here, ease-of-use really does not.
 In terms of extra features, it has a lot, though.
-There is a whiteboard mode for drawing on your cards, a desktop version for Windows, Mac, and Linux, an iOS version, and a Web version.
+There is a whiteboard mode for drawing on your cards, a desktop version for Windows, Mac, and Linux, an iOS version for iPhone and iPad, and a Web version.
 Your notes can stay synced between all of them if you create a Web account.